 - Opening representations from the applicant.

-- Opening representations from submitters – this is not compulsory and you must advise the EPA in advance if you want to do this.
+- Opening representations from submitters – this is not compulsory and you must advise us in advance if you want to do this.

 - Expert witnesses.

 - Non-expert witnesses for applicant and submitters.